A topic from the subject of Thermodynamics in Chemistry.

 Key Points

-• Enthalpy measures heat flow and energy content.
+• Enthalpy (H) measures the heat flow and energy content of a system.

-• Both enthalpy and entropy are crucial in predicting the spontaneity and feasibility of reactions.
+• Both enthalpy and entropy are crucial in determining the spontaneity and feasibility of chemical and physical processes.

-• The Gibbs free energy combines enthalpy and entropy to determine the spontaneity of a reaction.
+• The Gibbs Free Energy (G) combines enthalpy and entropy to determine the spontaneity of a reaction.

-• Enthalpy and entropy are fundamental concepts in thermodynamics and chemistry.
+• Enthalpy and entropy are fundamental concepts in chemical thermodynamics.

 Experiment: Concept of Enthalpy and Entropy